luizbgomide/sovereign/arcane-traditions.md

 Mages have special abilities that are fueled with magical power, inner focus, or some other reserve of energy.
 This is measured in points of Effort, a resource the Delver can commit to activate their abilities.

-Every class that uses Effort has its own unique pool: High Mage Effort, Vowed Effort, Healer Effort, etc. Delvers with two Partial classes that use Effort have two separately-tracked pools, one for each class.
+Every class that uses Effort has its own unique pool: High Mage Effort, Healer Effort, etc. Delvers with two Partial classes that use Effort have two separately-tracked pools, one for each class.
 Points of Effort from one class cannot be used to fuel powers from another.

 ### Committing Effort